Yasu31/artificial-sun/archive/README.md

+previous version of the project, which used an IR-controlled LED light strip for the light, with an IR LED connected to the Arduino (no custom board, no way to set the timer duration except for rewriting the sketch)

 # artificial-sun DIY wake-up light alarm clock
 Use an IR LED connected to an Arduino as a remote controller for LED light strip, to behave as a DIY wake-up light alarm clock.
 Useful when your country is way up north (or south) and the sun doesn't come up until late in winter.
 Goes through a preset sequence of colors simulating sunset and sunrise.